dflook/terraform-github-actions/terraform-validate/README.md

 * `TERRAFORM_CLOUD_TOKENS`

   API tokens for terraform cloud hosts, of the form `<host>=<token>`.
 Multiple tokens may be specified, one per line.
-  These tokens may be used for fetching required modules from the registry.
+  These tokens may be used for fetching required modules from the registry, and discovering the terraform version to use from a TFC/E workspace.

   e.g for terraform cloud:
   ```yaml